House passes marijuana decriminalization bill

 However, while Democrats see decriminalization as an important criminal justice issue, most Senate Republicans seem unwilling to consider it.
 In a speech on the Senate floor on Thursday, Senate Majority Leader Mitch McConnell questioned why House Democrats were voting on a bill on decriminalizing marijuana rather than focusing on coronavirus relief.

 "The House of Representatives is spending this week on pressing issues like marijuana.
 Marijuana.
-You know, serious and important legislation, benefiting the national crisis," McConnell said sarcastically.
+You know, serious and important legislation, befitting the national crisis," McConnell said sarcastically.

 But Senate Minority Leader Chuck Schumer urged McConnell to bring the legislation to a vote in the Senate, saying in a statement Friday that "the House has taken a historic step towards finally ending the federal prohibition on marijuana."